NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 </details>

-### Componentised observation
+### Componentised Observation

-The `ObservationStatement` components nested within the header, with the exception of the related field, are mapped identically to Uncategorised Data (above).
+With the exception of the related field, Componentised Observations are mapped identically to Uncategorised Data (above).

 | Mapped to (JSON FHIR Observation resource field) | Mapped from (XML HL7 / other)                        |
 |--------------------------------------------------|------------------------------------------------------|